Skip to Content

 • ITE models are less likely to pick up wind noise, as they sit inside the ear and are not as exposed as hearing aids outside the ear.

-Generic disadvantages of in-the-ear (ITE) hearing aids:
+Generic disadvantages of In-the-Ear (ITE) hearing aids:

 • They are more expensive because they are generally tailor-made to your ear shape and size.

-• Because this type of hearing aid sits inside the ear it needs to be cleaned more regularly, due to earwax build-up.
+• Because this type of hearing aid sits inside the ear, it needs to be cleaned more regularly, due to earwax buildup.

-• A small hearing aid means small batteries and sometimes these can be quite difficult to change.
+• A small hearing aid means small batteries, and sometimes these can be quite difficult to change.
 So, if dexterity is a problem, then these hearing aids might not be right for you.

-This style of hearing aid includes the Behind-the-Ear (BTE), also known as an open-fit aid, and receiver-in-the-canal (RIC) hearing aids.
+This style of hearing aid includes the Behind-the-Ear (BTE), also known as an open-fit aid, and Receiver-in-the-Canal (RIC) hearing aids.
 They are both worn behind the ear, but the BTE model has an ear mould that sits inside the ear canal.

 The RIC hearing aid has a receiver that is worn within the ear canal, which is attached to a wire that is worn over the ear.
 A more slim and tidier version of BTE, so to speak.
-Find out more about RIC hearing aid / BTE hearing aid prices & ranges here

 BTE vs ITE Hearing Aids